Faculty & Scholars

 Boaz Tarsi

-Associate Professor of Music
+Professor of Jewish Music and Liturgy

-Boaz Tarsi is an associate professor of music at The Jewish Theological Seminary.
+Boaz Tarsi is a professor of music at The Jewish Theological Seminary.
 His main research area is the theory of Ashkenazi liturgical music and its role within the liturgical experience as a whole.
 As a secondary area of academic pursuit, he works on issues in music of the modern era, particularly the composer Arnold Schoenberg.
 He has published a long line of articles on these subjects in leading scholarly journals, and presented papers and lectures at academic conferences and institutions worldwide.
 He earned his doctorate at Cornell University.

 Read More